Overview of Divorce Mediation

 will help you and your spouse stay on track and brainstorm various options.

 The best way to succeed in mediation is to be open to compromise, and

 to try and understand your spouse's point of view.

 Once mediations are complete, the mediator or one of your attorneys will

 draft an agreement, which should include a parenting plan (if you have

 children).
 It is best to have your attorney's input and involvement

 during the process, this way you can ensure that your legal rights are

 If you are interested in exploring the possibility of mediation,

-contact our firm to set up a free case evaluation with one of our divorce attorneys.
-We
+contact our firm to set up a confidential case evaluation with one of our divorce attorneys.

 the best options for your individual situation.